 There was some questions about the aft turret being tilted in the kit but this may be due to the bulkhead error.
 The aft turret top should be parallel to the base and water lines, and all sides vertical.
 The same with the forward turret.

-Day Room Cabin And Engine Hatch Funnels / Cowl Vents
+Day Room Cabin And Engine Hatch Cowl Vent Assemblys

-The rim around the mouths of the funnels is too pronounced, on the actual boat it is a piece of 1/2" x 1/4" half-round aluminum riveted in place.
+The rim around the mouths of the cowls is too pronounced, on the actual boat it is a ring of 1/2" x 1/4" half-round aluminum riveted in place.
 As an aside, Elco drawings name the straight vertical tube the "funnel" and the top part the "cowl", and the entire assembly a "cowl vent" or "cowl vent assembly".